donquixote/drupal-entity_operations/README.txt

   - The link to an operation's tab is available as a Views field on the entity.
   - Operations that are forms can be output in a fieldset that can be shown on the entity (or indeed, anywhere).
+  - If the Entity API admin UI is being used, the 'add', 'edit', and 'delete' operations can be shown there.

 Access to an operation is defined by either the handler class, or the path component. entity_operations_get_entity_permissions() can be used to get all the permissions this invents for an entity type.